 Hotel Rafael is a hotel situated within the DLSU-D campus.
 DLSU-D makes this accommodation available to faculty and students, as well as delegates of major workshops and events in venues within the University.

-Also known as the Alumni Building, it houses the office of DLSU-D Alumni Association and the Compliance Office on the first floor as well as conference rooms, a multi-purpose hall and auditorium for University assemblies and events.
+Also known as the Alumni Building, it houses the office of DLSU-D Alumni Association and the Risk, Compliance and Audit Office on the first floor as well as conference rooms, a multi-purpose hall and auditorium for University assemblies and events.